 It’s not that hard.

-A little “mea culpa” can go a long way
+A small “mea culpa” can really go quite a long way

-However, there is one huge step that every college and university can take that would not only demonstrate their commitment to their students, but have a potentially tremendous impact on survivors’ healing and their administration’s culture: #JustSaySorry.
+However, there is one big step that every university and college can take to show that they are committed to their students and also potentially have a significant impact on the administration’s culture and the healing of survivors. #JustSaySorry.